aickin/react-dom-stream/README.md

 ## Status

 This project is of alpha quality; it has not been used in production yet.
-It does, however, pass all of the automated tests that are currently run on `react-dom/server` in the main React project.
+It does, however, pass all of the automated tests that are currently run on `react-dom` in the main React project.

 This module is forked from Facebook's React project.
 All extra code and modifications are offered under the Apache 2.0 license.